ReganRyanNZ/songbase/README.md

 - Clicking a language link at bottom of song should append that song to the view, not navigate.
   - Which link is opened should be cached, so the user can always see the double up when they visit that song.
   - It should also be in the url so someone can set up the languages then share with others.
-- Auto-caps while typing chords shouldn't trigger for the 'a' in Cmaj7 or the 'd' in Cdim
 - Share symbol should be updated to match iOS
 - Book CRUD interface.
 Book search and select to sync to device.
-- Email diff of song edits to super admins, so we can double-check
 - Linking languages is so clunky at the moment
   - Linking a new language in should link all the currently-linked songs to that new song
   - Edit page should show the existing links with the "language: first line" format so it's obvious which link is which